djelinek/generator-lsp-clients/README.md

 # LSP Clients Generator

-## Tool for creating LSP clients for different IDEs (Eclipse, Eclipse Che, VS Code, …).
+### Tool for creating LSP clients for different IDEs (Eclipse, Eclipse Che, VS Code, etc.)

 The tool should be able to generate clients for the Apache Camel LSP server first.
 Although, it should be able to produce clients for an arbitrary LSP server.